About credit transfer

 - Read about credit transfer including the requirements and steps to apply.

 - Find useful guidance about course outline requirements for your application.

 Credit transfer for international students

 If you’re an international student, credit transfers can affect your visa as they can change the length of your program.

 Note: You must maintain a full-time study load even if you’ve been given course credit.

 - Find out how transferring credit as an international student can affect your visa.

 There are different application forms for different types of students.

-- Use the Application for Credit/Advanced Standing form or the online form Apply for Recognition of Prior Learning (Credit Transfer/Advanced Standing) if you:
+- If you have already enrolled and want to apply for Credit Transfer, use the online form Apply for Recognition of Prior Learning (Credit Transfer/Advanced Standing).

-- Are a new student applying directly to UNSW and missed the deadline for admissions processing (includes international students who have not done the HSC), or
+- If you are a new student applying directly to UNSW and want to apply for credit transfer after the submission of your application (this includes international students who have not done the HSC), please contact UNSW Admissions.